-The Durham Catholic District School Board (DCDSB) is a Catholic learning community committed to providing a work environment supportive of the dignity of each and every employee, contract employee and volunteer.
-In addition, because DCDSB is entrusted with the nurturing and education of students, it is important that all employees be positive role models for the students in their care consistent with the teachings of the Catholic Church.
-DCDSB believes that all employees and volunteers have the right to work in an environment that is free from harassment and discrimination.
+The Durham Catholic District School Board (the "Board") is a Catholic learning community committed to providing a work environment supportive of the dignity of each and every employee, contract employee and volunteer.
+In addition, because the Board is entrusted with the nurturing and education of students, it is important that all employees be positive role models for the students in their care consistent with the teachings of the Catholic Church.
+The Board of Trustees believes that all employees and volunteers have the right to work in an environment that is free from harassment and discrimination.